-Certification can also help you develop new marketing opportunities with grocery stores and manufacturers eager to incorporate Bee Better Certified ingredients into their supply chain.
-Bee Better certification helps you stand out from other farms and communicate how you are doing your part to protect pollinators.
+As the only third-party verified pollinator conservation eco-label based in the U.S, the Bee Better Certified Seal can also help you develop new marketing opportunities with grocery stores and manufacturers eager to incorporate Bee Better Certified ingredients into their supply chain.
+Retailers and food companies are committing to source from Bee Better Certified suppliers.

 Practices can be adapted for all types of annual and perennial cropping systems and growers of non-pollinator dependent crops are eligible for certification, too!

 Moreover, the seal may help producers meet the USDA National Organic Program’s (NOP) natural resources conservation requirements, generate consumer goodwill, and improve pollination, produce quality, and yield.